MichaelHDesigns/Hodl-Cash/CONTRIBUTING.md

 request.
 Typically reviewers will review the code for obvious errors, as well as test out the patch set and opine on the technical merits of the patch.
-Project maintainers take into account the peer review when determining if there is consensus to merge a pull request (remember that discussions may have been spread out over GitHub, mailing list and IRC discussions).
+Project maintainers take into account the peer review when determining if there is consensus to hodlcash a pull request (remember that discussions may have been spread out over GitHub, mailing list and IRC discussions).

 #### Conceptual Review